bringauto/fleet-protocol-http-api/README.md

 ### Configuration

 The configuration file is located in `config` directory.
-The file contains the following fields:
+The file contains the fields listed below.

+**Check carefully the correct name of the database the server should connect to.**

 - `logging` - contains the following keys:
   - `log-path` - path to the directory where logs will be stored.